Topolun/python-project-lvl2/README.md

 ## How it is works:

-- To compare 2 files just enter <u>gendiff</u> and path to the files
+- To compare 2 files just enter `gendiff` and path to the files

     [![asciicast](https://asciinema.org/a/1ZMw227pu50WTmZt4eX7pXWPz.svg)](https://asciinema.org/a/1ZMw227pu50WTmZt4eX7pXWPz)